10 Super Star Scientists You’ve Never Heard Of (Hint: They’re Not Men)

 And it changed the nature of childhood education forever.

-Did you know that the two guys that created Google (Larry Page and Sergey Brin) along with the founder of Amazon (Jeff Bezos) said they owe their inventiveness to their Montessori education?
+The two guys that created Google (Larry Page and Sergey Brin) along with the founder of Amazon (Jeff Bezos) were all asked what they owed their inventiveness to.

 There’s something there right?